What is couples therapy?

 compassion for one another can create an environment where you learn to experience moments of connection while also learning

-to trust that your partners’ intent is not to harm but to air and resolve unspoken needs.
+to trust that your partners’ intent is not to harm but to air and resolve unspoken needs, albeit, in a sometimes

-and you are unwilling to risk sharing with your partner how their choices injured you, preferring instead to shame them, you
+you are unwilling to risk sharing with your partner how their choices injured you, preferring instead to shame them, you may

-behavior and choices have hurt you and how that individual will need to assist you in re-establishing trust.
+have hurt you and how that individual will need to assist you in re-establishing trust.
 This process also requires the

-ability to bear witness to the struggles that lead to your partner’s choice to be sexual outside
+ability to bear witness to the struggles that lead to your partner’s choice to be sexual outside of the relationship.

 What can we expect in couples’